Sign In Register

 Safety Score

-Blaine has an average annual temperature of 54°F (12°C).
+Blaine experiences four distinct seasons with an average annual temperature of 54°F (12°C).
 Winters average 33°F in January while summers reach 74°F in July.
-Annual precipitation is 54.7 inches.
+The area gets 299 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 54.7 inches (wetter than the 38-inch national average).
+The area receives 7.9 inches of snow annually.
 Air quality is rated Good with a median AQI of 40.
+The city sits at an elevation of 1,057 feet.

 Temperature